Jack Lusby: Career and works

-Lusby's cartoons appeared in The Bulletin from around 1936 and he worked as cartoonist for Brisbane's The Courier Mail from 1945–51.
+Jack Lusby was a successful and prolific Australian black and white artist, cartoonist and short-story writer.
+Lusby's cartoons appeared in The Bulletin from around 1936 and he worked as head cartoonist for Brisbane's The Courier-Mail from 1945 to 1951.
 He also contributed works to the Minties moments series.

 His early short stories appeared in Smith’s Weekly and The Bulletin under the pseudonym, 'Freddie'.
-His stories were later republished in anthologies such as Coast to Coast, 1959–60; The Bulletin Christmas Edition, 1958; The Penguin Book of Australian Short Stories (Vol 2); Selected Australian Stories (1963); Australian Short Stories, Second Series (1963); and Short Stories from the Second World War (1982).
+His stories were later republished in anthologies including Coast to Coast, 1959–60; The Bulletin Christmas Edition, 1958; The Penguin Book of Australian Short Stories (Vol 2); Selected Australian Stories (1963); Australian Short Stories, Second Series (1963); and Short Stories from the Second World War (1982).
+Maria Lusby Simms edited, transcribed and provided military and historical context for Jack's war diaries.
+Under the title of Jack's War, three volumes of the diaries were published by James Oglethorpe on the 3 Squadron website in 2012.

+Jack Lusby and his wife had three children: Maria Lusby Simms, Christopher Lusby (deceased), Anita Lusby.

 War service

 Lusby enlisted in the Royal Australian Airforce in 1941, was posted with the No. 3 Squadron RAAF to fight in North Africa and Middle East, and was 'loaned out' to No. 458 Squadron.
-During the war, Lusby married his wife Sheila.
-His war journal was published online in 2012 by the 3 Squadron Association.
+Returning to Australia in February 1943 he was posted to Port Pirie in South Australia where he trained novice bombers and gunners.
+From April 1944 he was posted to Bankstown Air Base in Sydney where he became a test pilot for Supermarine Mark VIII in Sydney and at Amberley Air Base in Brisbane.
+During the war, Lusby married his wife Sheila (née Drummond).

-His siblings also gave distinguished service in the war effort: brother Maurice Lusby was sent to Washington and London as Australian Scientific Research Liaison Officer.
+Jack's siblings also gave distinguished service in the war effort: brother Maurice Lusby was sent to Washington and London as Australian Scientific Research Liaison Officer.
 Sister Gwen commanded the Medical Division at Concord Military Hospital - one of the first women Majors in the Australian Army.
 Youngest brother Robert Lusby was captured with the 2/30th Battalion at Singapore and died on the Burma Railway, while sister Judith was recruited into naval intelligence with the WRANS.